japanese-email-format

 “… I think that your Japanese is good enough to understand how you should address a professor.
 Please reword this email before I forward it to the department head.”

-I was by no means a beginner, so how could I fail at sending a simple email after these experiences?
+I was by no means a beginner, so how could I fail at sending a simple email after all this time?

 Contents